percona/psmdb-docs/source/data_at_rest_encryption.rst

 Data at Rest Encryption
 ================================================================================

+:Availability: In |PSMDB| 4.0, this feature is in the *General Availability*
+               state and is ready for use in a production environment.

-Data at rest encryption for the WiredTiger storage engine in |mongodb| was introduced in |mongodb-enterprise| version 3.2. to ensure that encrypted data files can be decrypted and read by parties with the decryption key.
+Data at rest encryption for the WiredTiger storage engine in |mongodb| was introduced in |mongodb-enterprise| version 3.2 to ensure that encrypted data files can be decrypted and read by parties with the decryption key.

 .. seealso::